AHMEDMOSSAD29/jenkins-autoinstall-terraform/README.md

 echo "deb [signed-by=/usr/share/keyrings/hashicorp-archive-keyring.gpg] https://apt.releases.hashicorp.com $(lsb_release -cs) main" | sudo tee /etc/apt/sources.list.d/hashicorp.list
 sudo apt update && sudo apt install terraform
 ```
+2- Create an AWS account: If you don't have an AWS account, go to the AWS website and create one.

+3- Create an IAM user: In the AWS Management Console, go to the IAM service.
+Create a new IAM user with the necessary permissions for project.
+Make sure to save the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY associated with this user.

+4- Download the credentials: After creating the IAM user, you can download the CSV file containing the credentials.
+This file includes the access key ID and secret access key.
+Save this file locally in a secure location.

 ### Installation
 - Follow these steps to install and configure Jenkins: